-\textbf{Addition.} We augment a base training set of 15 images with additional images containing hats and images containing glasses.
-Fig.~\ref{fig:face_longtail_add} demonstrates significant increases in IOU of 0.71 in the long-tail classes.
-Furthermore, the figure highlights that these increases are not simply due to adding more examples, since targeted additions outperform the scenario where we add the same number of images to the base set, but the added images do \textbf{not} contain hats or glasses.
-These performance increases in long-tail classes do not come at the expense of performance in other classes, as demonstrated by the plots of the overall mIOU and mIOU of non-long-tail classes.
+\textbf{Addition.} We augment a small training set of 15 images with additional images containing hats or glasses.
+Fig.~\ref{fig:face_longtail_add} demonstrates significant IOU increases (+0.71) in long-tail classes.
+The figure further highlights that these increases are not simply due to additional examples: targeted additions outperform the scenario where we add the same number of images, but the added images do \textbf{not} contain hats or glasses.
+These improvements in long-tail classes do not come at the expense of performance in other classes, as demonstrated by the overall mIOU and mIOU of non-long-tail classes.
 Unlike the substitution experiments, these performance improvements do not eventually drop, since the number of training examples continues to increase.
-Our addition experiments are thus of particular relevance to practitioners aiming to mitigate the long-tail problem using synthetically generated datasets.

 Our experiments showcase the power of the HandsOff framework to mitigate the long-tail problem.
 By explicitly including images with the long-tail class in our label generator training data, we are able to bridge the gap between performance in rare and common classes.
 The number of images with long-tail classes necessary to generate high quality labels of the long-tail is even smaller than the already small number of images needed to train HandsOff, meaning that the gains in long-tail class performance essentially come for free.
-It is likely that on the order of 20 images with labeled long-tail classes exist, especially if the long-tail class has been deemed crucial to identify.
-The performance gains in long-tail performance achieved by HandsOff are not practically replicable in DatasetGAN, where human supervision is needed to both identify generated images containing long-tail class appears and provide precise pixel-level annotations.
+If the long-tail class has been deemed crucial to identify, then it is likely that a practitioner has access to $\sim$20 labeled images containing the long-tail class.
+The performance gains in long-tail performance achieved by HandsOff are not practically replicable in DatasetGAN, where human supervision is needed to both identify generated images containing the long-tail class and provide precise pixel-level annotations.